doloopwhile/PyExecJS/README.md

 Run JavaScript code from Python.

 PyExecJS is a porting of ExecJS from Ruby.
-PyExecJS automatically picks the best runtime available to evaluate your JavaScript program, then returns the result to you as a Python object.
+PyExecJS **automatically** picks the best runtime available to evaluate your JavaScript program.

 A short example: